 Children with ADHD thrive at therapeutic boarding schools

 Most children who have ADHD are also suffering from other mental and emotional disorders, as well.
-A therapeutic boarding school, such as Asheville Academy for Girls, can help your daughter with every issue she is facing.
+A therapeutic boarding school, such as Asheville Academy, can help your daughter with every issue she is facing.
 We provide a supportive, family-focused environment to help your daughter make lasting changes.

-For more information on getting help for your child and how Asheville Academy for Girls can help, call AAG at 800-264-8709.
+For more information on getting help for your child and how Asheville Academy can help, call AAG at 800-264-8709.